 The final draft Units of Competency and Skill Sets have been validated with a range of key stakeholders to ensure they are factually correct and accurately codify the skills and knowledge required by contemporary supply chains.

-The supply chain cross-sector Units of Competency and Skill Sets, along with the Companion Volume Implementation Guide compendium, have been approved by the Australian Industry and Skills Committee (AISC).
-They will now be referred to the COAG Skills Council for endorsement.
+The supply chain cross-sector Units of Competency and Skill Sets, along with the Companion Volume Implementation Guide compendium, have been endorsed by the COAG Skills Council.